 Business will be business - there are industries where such form of marketing communication is not very effective.
 But there are industries where it’s paramount and one of such industries is MICE.
 How do you use video to market your training, conference, or trade event then?

 In the event industry, it is somewhat of a custom that the organizer hires a video producer to make a video report.
-There’s nothing wrong with that, every event manager should make effort to have a polished video report for future use in the promotion of consecutive editions of the event.
+There’s nothing wrong with that, every Event Manager should make effort to have a polished video report for future use in the promotion of consecutive editions of the event.
 However, just as blogging without a strategy is not content marketing, production and distribution of video content without a strategy is not video marketing.

 Since a video report is not enough, what else should you invest in?

-The attendee cares about specific benefits that come with participation in your event - what they are about to experience (e.g. a location with an astonishing mountainous landscape instead of a boring conference venue where they’ve already been several times and they can find the toilet with their eyes closed), what they will learn, whom will they meet, and whether their participation will help them reach their business goals.
+The attendee cares about specific benefits that come with participation in your event - what they are about to experience (e.g. a location with an astonishing mountainous landscape instead of a boring conference venue where they’ve already been several times and they can find the toilet with their eyes closed), what they will learn, whom they will meet, and whether their participation will help them reach their business goals.
 Define key personas of your event’s clients and make a series of short videos telling their stories regarding the upcoming event.
 This way, you can make them feel that the ticket is worth every penny even before they buy it.

-If participation in your event is paid, you should launch your own VOD platform, where you can sell access to livestream and, after the event has ended, neatly packaged recordings of presentations.
+If participation in your event is paid, you should launch your own virtual event platform, where you can sell access to livestream and, after the event has ended, neatly packaged recordings of presentations.
 You can also make a series of short behind the scenes livestreams that show the vibe of your event without showing the know-how you need to pay to access.
 If tickets are free, the livestream should be widely available.
 With this strategy, you can increase RoI by scaling what seems unscalable, increase the reach of your video, and spread your event’s brand awareness.